-However, the Department does not always act on the DCJS notification or the DCJS list of non-compliant offenders to ensure each offender complies with SORA's photograph provision.
-As a result, the Department did not respond in a timely manner to a DCJS report that identified seven of the jurisdiction's Level 3 offenders and two Level 2 offenders who did not update their photograph in accordance with the law.
+The Department does use the DCJS notification and the DCJS list of non-compliant offenders to ensure each offender complies with SORA's photograph provision.
+We found that the Department was conducting investigations on the two Level 2 sex offenders whose photographs were not updated in accordance with the law.
 A sex offender is subject to arrest for failing to provide a photograph, a felony offense.
 Up-to-date Registry photographs help ensure that law enforcement and the public can recognize sex offenders.

 DCJS also notifies the Department when an offender who lives in its jurisdiction fails to return the annual address verification form.
 In such cases, DCJS asks the Department to determine if the offender still resides at the reported address.
-Although the Department should have maintained the DCJS communications, it did not; therefore, our test was limited to the six offenders who had an open notification at the time of our visit.
+Our examination of 11 notifications found that the Department verified the addresses or performed other follow-up action.
+Department personnel confirmed that eight offenders continue to live at their registered address.
+One offender was found at a new address and a change of address was submitted.
+Department personnel found that two other offenders had confirmed their address on their own after the Department received notification.